Jonathan Fabrizio

 In Proceedings of the 21st international conference on image processing (ICIP)

-Abstract In this article, we propose a simple and precise skew estimation algorithm for binarized document images.
+In this article, we propose a simple and precise skew estimation algorithm for binarized document images.
 The estimation is performed in the frequency domain.
 To get a precise result, the Fourier transform is not applied to the document itself but the document is preprocessed: all regions of the document are clustered using a KNN and contours of grouped regions are smoothed using the convex hull to form more regular shapes, with better orientation.
+No assumption has been made concerning the nature or the content of the document.
+This method has been shown to be very accurate and was ranked first at the DISEC’13 contest, during the ICDAR competitions.

 Continue reading